BillJr99/Ursinus-CIE100-Fall2024/_pages/Assignments/asmt-essay1.md

 ### Imagery for Effect

-How did the *Allegory of the Cave* and *The Matrix* use manipulated images of reality or illusion as a metaphor for power dynamics and human struggle?
-In what ways are they similar, and in what ways do their messages connect through edification and illumination of the human experience, and/or through pacification?
-In what ways do they differ?
+Both the *Allegory of the Cave* and *The Matrix* use manipulated images of reality or illusion as a metaphor for power dynamics and human struggle.
+Discuss in what ways they used this device for similar effect, and in what ways their underlying messages connect through edification and illumination of the human experience, and/or through pacification.
+Discuss the divergence in their use of distorted reality.

-**Our task:** Consider the ways in which the authors use the same literary devices and metaphors to tell the same type of story, or do they have diverging morals?
+**Our task:** Consider the ways in which the authors use the same literary devices and metaphors to tell the same type of story, or do they have diverging morals.
 How do they use imagery to better connect the reader to their morals?

 ### Gender Caves (From the CIE Working Group)